alyosha/slack-utils/README.md

 New functionality currently in the pipeline includes:
 - Get all users' Slack IDs
 - Get all users' emails
-- Get Slack IDs for every member of a user group
+- Get Slack IDs for every member of a usergroup
-- Get emails for every member of a user group
+- Get emails for every member of a usergroup
+- Investigate support for downloading/reading other files

 Suggestions or requests are always welcome